LoopKit/loopdocs/docs/browser/bb-errors.md

 !!! important "Browser Build Temporary Issue is Fixed with `Loop 3.6.2`"
     *Apple* made a modification in May 2025 that impacted Browser Build for builders who needed to renew their certificates or generate Identifiers.
 With the release of `Loop 3.6.2`, these issues are resolved.

     It took several weeks for the change at *Apple* to propagate through all the `API Keys`.
 Thus an adhoc fix worked initially but then stopped working.
-An update to fastlane (the code the communicates between *Apple* and *GitHub*) is now in the released Loop code (3.6.1 and newer).
+An update to fastlane (the code that communicates between *Apple* and *GitHub*) is now in the released Loop code (3.6.1 and newer).

 We have removed the section on getting a new Fastlane API Key - that is not the solution to what turned out to be a change made by *Apple*.